Documentation · Troubleshoot · Missing attribution data

 - Was my data lost forever?

-- Pageviews, sessions, payments, and goal events were never lost — those write to separate Tinybird datasources that were not affected by the bug.
-The narrow loss was on the `visitor_first_touch_landing` raw datasource: rows that should have written between 2026-04-29 and 2026-05-05 were rejected by the Tinybird API with a 403.
-We backfilled the last 7 days of first-touch tuples (UTMs + referrer + landing path) by replaying every `pageview` row in that window through the now-fixed ingest path.
+- Pageviews, sessions, payments, and goal events were never lost — those are recorded separately and weren't affected by the bug.
+The narrow loss was on first-touch attribution: the records that should have saved between 2026-04-29 and 2026-05-05 were rejected instead.
+We backfilled the last 7 days of first-touch details (UTMs + referrer + landing path) by replaying every pageview in that window through the now-fixed path.
 First-touch data older than 7 days is not recoverable, but in practice 365-day first-touch only matters for cohorts that span more than 7 days of dormant visitor return — most workspaces will see no functional gap.

 - Why did my billing page show `0` events used?